-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Group 1 Automotive.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Group 1 Automotive.

 Find out more about how you can short Group 1 Automotive stock.

 Recently Group 1 Automotive has paid out, on average, around 4.28% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 0.78% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Group 1 Automotive shareholders could enjoy a 0.78% return on their shares, in the form of dividend payments.
 In Group 1 Automotive's case, that would currently equate to about $0.94 per share.